British Columbia - Moraine Lake and the snow-draped mountains

 From Mount Bonney to Banff National Park

-Today, we're set for a gentle hike to Marion Lake.
-Exploring Glacier National Park is a wonderful way to get acquainted with the Columbia Mountains, which are rich in natural wonders and steeped in history.
-The trails through the glaciers range from short walks through ancient rainforest to ambitious climbs with dramatic mountain views.
-To reach Marion Lake, we'll walk about 3.6 km, which takes around 1.30 hours.
+On this day, we embark on a gentle hike to Marion Lake.
+Exploring Glacier National Park is a fantastic way to acquaint ourselves with the Columbia Mountains, which are rich in natural wonders and steeped in history.
+Trails across the glaciers range from short strolls through ancient rainforests to ambitious climbs with dramatic mountain views.
+To reach Marion Lake, we'll walk about 3.6 km, which takes roughly 1.30 hours.
 The elevation gain is 461 m (from 1245 m to 1706 m).
-By following the trail along Abbott Ridge, we'll enjoy the view of Marion Lake.
-This small body of water is named after the daughter of the Reverend William Spotswood Green.
+By reaching the ridge, passing by the Abbott Ridge trail, we will relish Marion Lake.
+This little lake bears the name of Reverend William Spotswood Green's daughter.

 He visited the lake in 1888 with his cousin Henry Swanzy, on their way to Mount Bonney.
-At the lake, the reverend tried his luck with fishing, but with no success.
-In his diary, he wrote: “I'm inclined to believe that the reason the fish aren't biting is simply that there are none here.”
-The harsh climate of small lakes like this one, whose waters are low in nutrients, along with the inaccessible location, make colonisation of fish life impossible.
-From the lake, we can take a short side trip to a viewpoint over the Trans Canada Highway.
-From this spot, we can see trains entering or exiting the Connaught Tunnel.
-The tunnel was completed in 1916 as a means of protecting rail traffic from the deadly avalanches of Rogers Pass.
+At the lake, Reverend tried his luck at fishing, but without success.
+He wrote in his diary: “I am inclined to believe that the reason the fish do not bite is that there simply aren't any here.”
+The harsh climate of small lakes like this, with waters poor in nutrients, and the inaccessible location, make fish colonization impossible.
+From the lake, we can take a short side journey to a viewpoint over the Trans-Canada Highway.
+From this spot, we'll see trains coming from or entering the Connaught Tunnel.
+The tunnel was completed in 1916 as a means to protect railway traffic from the deadly avalanches of Rogers Pass.

-The journey to Banff National Park is about 240 km, which will take us 3-4 hours by car.
-We'll also pass by Emerald Lake, located in Yoho National Park.
+The drive to Banff National Park is about 240 km, which will take us 3-4 hours by car.
+We will also pass by Emerald Lake, located in Yoho National Park.

-It's one of the iconic sites in Canada, so you've likely seen its pictures on Instagram.
-Beautiful turquoise waters, surrounded by magnificent mountains that tower around it, with peaks reflecting in the lake.
+It is one of Canada's iconic locations, so you've likely seen its photos on Instagram.
+Beautiful turquoise water, surrounded by magnificent mountains that tower around it, with peaks reflected in the lake.

-We'll camp overnight at Tunnel Mountain Village II.
+We will camp overnight at Tunnel Mountain Village II campground.

 Day 5